compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-18-File-Formats.md

 ##### SAM file format

 The [Uppsala Multidisciplinary Center for Advanced Computational Science](https://www.uppmax.uu.se/support/user-guides/using-cram-to-compress-bam-files/) indicates the differences in size between the SAM, BAM and CRAM format file.
 They use as an example a BAM file that has 1.9 GB and indicate that it was compressed from a 7.4 GB SAM file [[21]].
-A CRAM lossless file (which means that the convertion from BAM to CRAM and back to BAM has no data loss) has 1.4 GB [[21]].
 As a result considering that the BAM file format would need 100 TB to store 1000 Genomes, the SAM file format would take up 390 TB.

 [21]: https://www.uppmax.uu.se/support/user-guides/using-cram-to-compress-bam-files/

 ##### CRAM file format
+According to the [Uppsala Multidisciplinary Center for Advanced Computational Science](https://www.uppmax.uu.se/support/user-guides/using-cram-to-compress-bam-files/) website CRAM lossless file (which means that the convertion from BAM to CRAM and back to BAM has no data loss) has 1.4 GB [[21]].
+A CRAM lossless file would need about 74 GB.

 ##### VCR file format